-- In the past three years, 976 bus stops have been made fully ADA accessible. - All bus drivers provide assistance upon request. - All buses are equipped with voice annunciation systems, which provide on-board automatic voice announcements in English, Spanish and Creole.
+- To date, 3,470 bus stops have been made fully ADA accessible out of a total of 4,020 bus stops which may be ADA accessible."
+There are ADA accessible bus stops on all routes. - All bus drivers provide assistance upon request. - All buses are equipped with voice annunciation systems, which provide on-board automatic voice announcements in English, Spanish and Creole.
 They announce bus stops, major transfer points and safety advisories. - All signage, both inside buses and at the bus stops, complies with ADA regulations.